 Spectrum Lab is designed for real-time analysis of audio data.
-But you can also process data saved in a wave files (and others), and you can save the incoming (or outgoing) audio stream in a wave-file without interrupting the analysis.
+But you can also process data saved in wave files (and others), and you can save the in- or output signal in a wave-audio file without interrupting the analysis.

-While audio samples are analyzed in real time, you can write them into a wave file (for "logging", "archiving" etc).
+While audio streams are processed by SL in real time, they can be saved as a wave file (for "logging", "archiving" etc).

 You don't necessarily have to save the wave file data with the same sample rate as the ADC.
 Instead, you can use the lowest possible sample rate for the wave file to save a lot of disk space... consider this: A software VLF radio uses an ADC running at 44.1ksamples/second, and converts the signal down to 650 Hz, filtered to a bandwidth of 100Hz.
 Practically, it would be enough here to save the "downconverted" signal with 5512 samples/second which occupies only 12.5 % of the disk space.
-(5512 is the lowest "standardized" sample rate supported by all soundcards)
+(5512 is the lowest "standard" sample rate supported by most soundcards, but don't bet on that)

 The settings for wave file logging can be modified in the configuration dialog, which can be opened through the main menu (Options ..
 Wave file settings) :